 For more than two decades, businesses have relied on Active Directory (AD) to manage user access privileges and apply security policies on endpoint devices such as laptops and desktops that run on windows-based operating systems.

 IT Admins typically use AD to group users under the option Security Groups to enforce security policies to the end users when they access the enterprise network via desktops, laptops, and servers.
 But for a fact, today’s enterprises do not operate only through stationary workstations.
 Rather, the inception of smart handhelds like tablets, smartphones, and phablets have radically face-lifted the user endpoint space.
 It’s not only the form factor that impacts but also the operating system and underlying architecture.
 This has left businesses with no option but to adopt new technologies to achieve unified endpoint management.
 This is where Enterprise Mobility Management (EMM) comes in.

-1. Log in to the server where Active Directory (AD) is configured
+11. Now, to add a new Client ID, log in to the server where Active Directory (AD) is configured.

 Add-ADFSClient -Name “OAUTH2 SureMDM Nix Client” -ClientId